IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Size

-The Tabs are available in two sizes tall, showing icons with text, and short, containing either text or icons but not both at the same time.
+The Tabs are available in two sizes - Short, showing only text by default, with the option to have prefix and suffix icons, and Tall, which also has an additional third icon on top of the text.

 <img class="responsive-img" src="../images/tabs_short.png" srcset="../images/tabs_short@2x.png 2x" />
 <img class="responsive-img" src="../images/tabs_tall.png" srcset="../images/tabs_tall@2x.png 2x" />